javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 ```

 [smart header="Global variables"]
-Variables declared outside of any function, are called *global*.
+Variables declared outside of any function, such as the outer `userName` in the code above, are called *global*.

 Global variables are visible from any function.

-They should be only used to store the data of project-wide importance.
-Variables needed by specific tasks should reside in the corresponding functions.
+They should only be used if the data is so important that it really must be seen from anywhere.
 [/smart]

 ## Parameters

-We can pass arbitrary data to the function using it's parameters (also called *function arguments*) .
+We can pass arbitrary data to function using it's parameters (also called *function arguments*) .

 In the example below, the function has two parameters: `from` and `text`.